tianyizhou1222/qutece-onboarding/guide_ubuntu2004.md

 ```
 sudo apt install python3-venv python3-pip
 ```
-I'm still not clear how pip, pip2 and pip3 works.
+I'm still not clear how pip and pip3 works.
 Just check if `pip` points to python3.
 Try running `pip --version`, `pip3 --version` to check.

 ## conda
 Conda is a package manager developed by Anaconda.
 After installation, you will have a default environment named base, which shows up as `(base)username@computername` when you open a terminal.
 For the most of the time, the python version in your conda base environment and that in your system are differnt.
 In my case, my system python is version 3.6.9 while in conda base environment it's version 3.7.4.
 Also, some neuroimaging analysis tool are not available through conda.
 Since we don't mess up with different python versions, we avoid using conda as much as possible...
 But we do need it for vmtk installation.